 It’s probably safe to say that Terrence Malick is an acquired taste.
 Many sing the praises of his eloquent visuals and deeply meditative style of filmmaking.
 Yet I know others who find his films to be boring, overly long, and essentially plotless.
 While the boring part is up for debate, it’s kinda hard for even the most ardent Malick apologists to argue against the other two points.

 “A Hidden Life” tells the true story of Franz Jägerstätter, a conscientious objector who refused to fight for Nazi Germany or pledge his loyalty to Hitler.
-Inspiration was taken from a collection of Jägerstätter’s letters from prison compiled and edited by theologian Erna Putz.
-And in the process of telling this profoundly moving story of quiet resistance, Malick delivers his most deeply spiritual exploration since “The Tree of Life”.
+Inspiration was taken from a collection of Jägerstätter’s letters to his wife from prison compiled and edited by theologian Erna Putz.
+In the process of telling this profoundly moving story of quiet resistance, Malick delivers his most deeply spiritual exploration since “The Tree of Life”.
 And through this cinematic journey he begs us, not just to see, but to feel the love, fear, pain and longing through this central couple.

 Franz returns to the valley carrying the weight of his convictions.
 How could he fight in a war built around unspeakable evil yet call himself a servant of Christ?
 What should he do if draft papers come his way?
 How will standing up for his beliefs effect those whom he loves?
 The joy that once filled his heart gives way to worry, uncertainty, and inner-conflict.
-Many of the villagers turns against him and his family, branding them traitors.
-Franz seeks counsel from the church but is told by the bishop (compromised by fear of his own) “You have a duty to the fatherland.
+Many of the villagers turns against him and his family branding them traitors.
+Franz seeks counsel from the church but is told by the bishop (compromised by his own fear) “You have a duty to the fatherland.
 The church tells you so.”

 As a literal and metaphorical storm brews in the distance it becomes clear that bad news is on the way.
 Franz is called to active duty and ordered to report to the Wehrmacht garrison in Enns.
 But after refusing to take the Hitler oath he is immediately thrown into prison.
 Fani, back home tending to the farm and taking care of their daughters, is notified of Franz’s arrest and through a series of letters the two begin dealing with their circumstances.
 It’s here that Malick captures an even deeper expression of their faith and love for one another.